-At a high level, a quantum program is expressed in terms of operations from a chosen universal gate set, usually consisting of arbitrary \texttt{U3} single-qubit rotations plus a two-qubit entangling gate such as \texttt{CZ}.
-We refer to this gate set $\{\texttt{U3},\texttt{CZ}\}$ as the \texttt{StandardGateSet}.
-However, this may contain operations are not in the hardware's \textit{native gate set}, i.e., the set of gates that can be directly executed on hardware, usually in the form of laser or microwave pulses.
-The compiler must convert high-level quantum circuits into an equivalent circuit using only gates from the hardware's native gate set.
+High-level quantum programs typically contain gates that are not a part of the hardware's \textit{native gate set}, i.e., the set of gates that can be directly executed on the hardware.
+A crucial role of the compiler is to translate the input quantum circuit into an equivalent circuit using only gates in the native set.

-Current neutral atom technology does not natively support individually-addressing single-qubit rotations about an axis in the xy-plane of the Bloch sphere, where \textit{individually-addressing} or \textit{locally-addressing} gates refer to operations applied to a chosen qubit without affecting other qubits.
-Instead, \textit{globally-addressing} gates must be used where the same operation is applied simultaneously to all qubits in the circuit.
+With many quantum hardware platforms, the compiler only needs to check if a particular \textit{operation} is executable on the hardware.
+With neutral atoms, however, the compiler must also consider whether the \textit{addressability} aligns with the architecture's capabilities.
+Specifically, most current neutral atom technology natively supports globally-addressing single-qubit gates about any axis in the Bloch sphere's xy-plane, but not locally-addressing gates of the same operation.
+Here, \textit{locally-addressing} or \textit{individually-addressing} gates refer to those that can be applied to a chosen qubit without affecting any other qubit states.
+In contrast, \textit{globally-addressing} gates simultaneously apply the same operation (in terms of both rotation \textit{axis} and \textit{angle}) to all qubits in the circuit.